miltorg/KingStation/pkg/apple/iOS/README.md

-# RetroArch for iOS
+# KingStation for iOS

-RetroArch for iOS can be run directly on your device without the need for jailbreaking.
+KingStation for iOS can be run directly on your device without the need for jailbreaking.
 To do this, you will need a few things:

 * Your own iOS Apple developer account
 * Your developer account set up on your computer (your certs, etc.)
-* A Distribution provisioning profile for RetroArch (a wildcard profile is fine and suggested)
+* A Distribution provisioning profile for KingStation (a wildcard profile is fine and suggested)

-Once you have all of this stuff, getting RetroArch on a non-jailbroken device is pretty simple.
+Once you have all of this stuff, getting KingStation on a non-jailbroken device is pretty simple.

 ## Config

-RetroArch needs to know a couple things when building the app.
-You can configure these under `apple/script/build.config` inside the RetroArch repo.
+KingStation needs to know a couple things when building the app.
+You can configure these under `apple/script/build.config` inside the KingStation repo.
 Once you initially clone down the repo, go into this file and make the changes.

 ### CODE\_SIGN\_IDENTITY